AlexSabourinDev/cranberry_blog/ATaleOfTooManyBlurs_ZCurves.md

 Let's start off by gathering statistics on this simple blur.

-For a 4096x4096 texture at bits per pixel, our timings come out as:
+For a 4096x4096 texture at various bits per pixel, our timings come out as:

 ```
 32 Bits/Pixel: 0.17ms